 We get their email, we send that information in writing and crickets, we never hear from them again.
 We try to contact them back, they don’t contact us.
 We try to call them, they don’t take our call, and we leave messages.

 Sound familiar?
 Of course, it does.
 The same situation that happened before when you did your prospecting more proactively occurred.
 Prospecting hasn’t changed.
 Sales and the sales process haven’t changed just because they’re contacting you.
 In fact, I would say that it is more difficult now because we are not as on top of our game since they contacted us we feel it is a ‘hot’ lead.

-Not only do you need to do a good job on working on the sales process in closing the sale, you need to do a better job than you ever have before because remember, they have control.
+Not only do you need to do a good job of working on the sales process in closing the sale, but you also need to do a better job than you ever have before because remember, they have control.
 They’re the ones that are calling you but they’re also calling your competitor.
 So they’ve done a little homework, they know who’s out there and they know what the pricing is out there.
 That’s where the sale process comes in.
-If you don’t have a process, you’re going to fail whether they’re lead generating through Social Media or not.
+If you don’t have a process, you’re going to fail whether they’re lead-generating through Social Media or not.

-Greta Schulz is President of SchulzBusiness, a sales Consulting and Training firm.
-She is a best selling author of “To Sell IS Not To Sell” and works with fortune 1000 companies and entrepreneurs.
-For more information or free sales tips go to www.schulzbusiness.com and sign up for ‘GretaNomics’, a weekly video tip series or email sales questions to firstname.lastname@example.org
+Greta Schulz is President of SchulzBusiness, a sales consulting and training firm.
+She is a best-selling author of “To Sell IS Not To Sell” and works with fortune 1000 companies and entrepreneurs.
+For more information or free sales tips go to www.schulzbusiness.com and sign up for free weekly tips, a weekly 2-minute video tip series, or email sales questions to email@example.com